 Use essential oils

 Diffusers that use essential oils can be helpful, especially when using scents that promote sleep.
-Opt for lavender or neroli to calm you and prepare the mind and body for sleep.
+Opt for lavender or neroli to calm you and prepare the mind and body for rest.
 Avoid using air fresheners that may emit chemicals that can cause irritation in some people.

 Feng shui (a system of general rules from ancient China that governs the orientation of a space in order to properly manage energy flow) views mirrors as sources of light and activity, which is why it’s important to leave them out of the bedroom, or at least be able to hide them away during the night.
 In practical terms, this will prevent them from reflecting sunlight into your eyes in the morning.